maxckelly/codeAcademyBootCamp/week-17/day-67-react-redux.md

 ### Action Creators

-  - This is another helpful term that more than in actually is.
+  - This is another helpful term more than in actually is.
 An Action Creator is simple and function that returns an action (which is simply an object with a type property).
 Previously we dispatched our action by using an object with a type property:

   ```
   increment(){